Essential Tips for Taking Online Tests in UVACollab

 Verify your internet connectivity.

-Use the most reliable Internet connection available when you are taking an online test, preferably on grounds.
+Use the most reliable Internet connection available when you are taking an online test.

 - Use UVaAnywhere (opens new window) for off-grounds connections before starting to take a test.
 This will ensure your NetBadge session (opens new window) doesn't expire during a test.